 So… How To Do It!

-So if you can meet all of that, send links with information.
+So if you can meet all of that, email me links with information.
 Please use the subject “Honorary Unsubscribe Nomination” so it’s more likely I will notice it in my bulging inbox.
+Don’t have my address?
+It’s here.
 Thanks.